FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-suggest.md

 > `ff-suggest` redirects both absolute and relative URLs.

 If no `deeplink` is provided for an item of type `productName`, then `ff-suggest` will try to obtain its value by emitting an additional request.
-Depending on the used FACT-Finder version it will be a search request (versions lower than `7.3`), or a records API call (versions `7.3` and up).
+Depending on the used FactFinder version it will be a search request (versions lower than `7.3`), or a records API call (versions `7.3` and up).
 Then `ff-suggest` will try to redirect the user once more, this time using the data received from the response to the mentioned request.

-If the clicked item is not of type `productName`, a standard search request will be issued to FACT-Finder with an additional parameter `queryFromSuggest` which is unique to `ff-suggest` and may be used to identify search requests issued by this element.
+If the clicked item is not of type `productName`, a standard search request will be issued to FactFinder with an additional parameter `queryFromSuggest` which is unique to `ff-suggest` and may be used to identify search requests issued by this element.

 To prevent the built-in behavior, please set `ffPreventDefault` to `true` on a specific suggest item before the default event listener reacts to the `click` event.
 See the **"Overriding default click action"** section above for more information and example usage of how to set that flag.